PennyLaneAI/pennylane-lightning/doc/lightning_tensor/device.rst

 Lightning Tensor device
 =======================

-The ``lightning.tensor`` device is a tensor network based device.
-It extends Pennylane-Lightning to run tensor network based simulations.
+The ``lightning.tensor`` device is a tensor network simulator device.
 The device is built on top of the `cutensornet <https://docs.nvidia.com/cuda/cuquantum/latest/cutensornet/index.html>`__ from the NVIDIA cuQuantum SDK, enabling GPU-accelerated simulation of quantum tensor network evolution.

 A ``lightning.tensor`` device can be loaded using: